If you are familiar with the concept of customer segmentation, next step would be to see some successful implementations.

 Here is the main structure of their segmentation.

 McDonalds have known for their differentiated ad campaigns for both children and adults.
 While children know McDonalds as a fun place serving delicious burgers with toys, adults see it as a place where they can quickly grab a low-cost-meal, having a to-go coffee.

 McBreakfast is a strategy that also aims for the adult working class.

 2.Geography and Culture

-It is crucial for such organizations to touch people’s “souls”, only that way people will act in a way that will harm them economically in short term but will help the community in the long run.
+It is crucial for such organisations to touch people’s “souls”, only that way people will act in a way that will harm them economically in short term but will help the community in the long run.